rust-lang/book/src/ch08-01-vectors.md

 book if we don't want to cover it here -->

 <!-- Yes, there are many, many methods on Vec: https://doc.rust-lang.org/stable/std/vec/struct.Vec.html
-Also there are occcasionally new methods available with new versions of the language, so there's no way we can be comprehensive here.
+Also there are occasionally new methods available with new versions of the language, so there's no way we can be comprehensive here.
 We want the reader to use the API documentation in these situations since the purpose of the online docs is to be comprehensive and up to date.
 I personally wouldn't expect a book